Frederick Menzies: Later medical career

 Menzies became principal assistant Medical Officer for Health, and part time public health consultant for London County Council's (LCC) responsible for the LCC scheme for the care of tuberculosis and for the diagnosis and care of venereal diseases in 1917.

 In 1924 Menzies followed Sir John Napier as Director of Hospital and Medical Services of the Joint Council of the Order of St John and the British Red Cross Society, retaining a part time post at LCC.

-In 1925 Menzies was appointed the Medical Officer of Health and School Medical Officer for London County Counciltaking up post in 1926.
+In 1925 Menzies was appointed the Medical Officer of Health and School Medical Officer for London County Council taking up post in 1926.

 In 1927 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir George Newman, Sir Robert William Philip, Edwin Bramwell, James Lorrain Smith and James Hartley Ashworth.

 In the Second World War he co-ordinated Red Cross Hospitals in North Wales.

 He was made a Knight Commander of the Order of the British Empire by King George V in 1932.
 He also received the Order of St John of Jerusalem, as a Commander in 1931 and Knight of Grace in 1934.

 He died in London on 14 May 1949 following a business trip to Port Said.